gardc/ai4-users-sandbox/README.md

 }
 ```

-## Running
+## Running the server
-The server has been containerized via the use of Docker and Docker compose.
+The server has been containerized via the use of Docker and Docker compose for both ease of use and reliability.
 In order to run the server, simply run:
 ```sh
 docker-compose up
 ```
 This will build and start the dockerized Python Flask server, and it should then be ready to accept HTTP POST requests on `/process_data`.
 If you wish to start the docker instance in the background, you can add the `-d` tag (detached) to docker-compose so that it becomes: `docker-compose up -d`.

+### Stopping the server
+Stopping the server is done via the `docker-compose down` command.

 ## Testing
 cd to `src/tests/` and run `pytest` to perform tests.